-Henning von Tresckow was not promoted to Major General (Generalmajor) until June 1st, 1944 - until then, he held the rank of colonel.
-However, Kenneth Branagh is wearing a Major General's uniform throughout the movie.
+Henning von Tresckow was not promoted to a General rank until June 1st, 1944 - until then, he held the rank of colonel.
+However, Kenneth Branagh is shown wearing a General's uniform throughout the movie.

 Mertz von Quirnheim's spectacles are British NHS brown mottle code 614 post introduction of the NHS in 1947.
 Olbricht's are code 524 in Flesh/skin tone.
 They went out of production in 1983.
 The numbers refer to eye shape-bridge type-side type.

 (at around 35 mins) When Stauffenberg is speaking with his fellows, he looks at the portrait of Adolf Hitler hanging on the wall and says "At the end of this the portrait will be unhung, and a man will be hung."
 The grammatically correct past tense of "hang" (as a method of execution) is "hanged".

 After Stauffenberg shaves on the morning of the final assassination attempt and cuts himself, some blood drips on his shirt.
 As he gets into a car in the next scene, the blood is not there, but reappears when he arrives at the Wolf's lair.